chukwunonsoikenwa/Diabetes_prediction/README.md

 # Diabetes Prediction Web App

 ## Overview
-This repository contains a machine learning model and web application for predicting diabetes in femail patients based on various factors such as age, no of prganacies, BMI, Glucose level, Insulin level, Blood pressure, Skin thickness, and Diabetes prediction function.
-The model is trained on a dataset of diabetes records from a healthcare center and aims to provide accurate diabetes prediction via a simple web app for non technical users.
+This repository contains a machine learning model and web application for predicting diabetes in female patients based on various factors such as age, no of pregnancies, BMI, Glucose level, Insulin level, Blood pressure, Skin thickness, and Diabetes prediction function.
+The model is trained on a dataset of diabetes records from a healthcare center and aims to provide accurate diabetes prediction via a simple web app for non-technical users.

 ## Dataset
 The dataset used for training and testing the model is included in the `data` directory.
 It consists of a CSV file named `insurance.numbers.csv`, containing the following columns:
-- `Pregnancies`: No of pregnancies the indivdual has had including past and present.
+- `Pregnancies`: No of pregnancies the individual has had including past and present.
 - `Glucose`: Level of glucose presently.
 - `Blood Pressure`: The individual's current blood pressure.
 -  `Skin thickness`: Skin thickness of the individual.
-- `Bmi`: The individual's Body Mass Index (BMI).
+- `BMI`: The individual's Body Mass Index (BMI).
-- `Insulin level`: Level of insulin in individual.
+- `Insulin level`: Level of insulin in an individual.
 - `Diabetes prediction function`: Age of the individual in years.
 - `Age`: Age of the individual in years.